Academic Program

 Graduates apply science, technology, engineering, and mathematics concepts and processes to solve complex problems.

-Applications of the science, technology, engineering, mathematics (STEM) disciplines are pervasive in the modern Army.
+Applications of the science, technology, engineering, and mathematics (STEM) disciplines are pervasive in the modern Army.
 Properly employed, technology is an effective force multiplier that creates opportunities to improve situational awareness, shorten decision cycles, secure communications, enhance the effectiveness of weapon systems, and improve survivability.
 Technology also creates challenges as adversaries seek to exploit potential weaknesses and vulnerabilities.
-Graduates use scientific and mathematical literacy to anticipate opportunities and challenges associated with changing technologies and employ the systematic engineering design process to develop appropriate responses in the context of technological, economic, cultural, political, social, and ethical constraints.

 What graduates can do: